 What is CAMP at NMSU?

 New Mexico State University’s College Assistance Migrant Program (NMSU CAMP) is a federally-funded program to help migrant or seasonal farm worker students attend college.
-Our program’s goal is to ensure each CAMP student graduates from NMSU with a bachelor’s degree.
-CAMP offers the first line of support for CAMP students to succeed during their first year at NMSU.
-CAMP also strives to maintain communication with former CAMP students to guarantee that they receive the support needed in order to graduate from NMSU
+Our goal is to ensure each CAMP scholar graduates from NMSU with a bachelor’s degree.
+We offer the first line of support for incoming freshmen to succeed during their first year.
+We also strive to continue supporting CAMP students to guarantee that they receive the academic guidance to graduate from NMSU.

-- Meet with CAMP staff on a monthly basis for individualized Academic Advising and meet with CAMP COMPA once a week
+- Meet with CAMP Academic Adviser on a monthly basis for Individualized Educational Planning.

-- Attend and participate in CAMP workshops/meetings for students
+- Attend and participate in CAMP workshops and student activities.

 Who is eligible?